-Almost every day there are news reports of bullying - boys beating other boys or girls sending nasty text messages and there are even reports of bullying in the workplace.
-Often victims suffer emotionally and physically - sometimes becoming so depressed over bullying, they take their own life.
-In this episode listen to the stories of bullying victims and learn about some of the programs that are helping put Pennsylvania on the forefront of bullying prevention in schools.
+Almost every day there are news reports of bullying: ranging from nasty text messages to beatings.
+There are even reports of bullying in the workplace.
+Often victims suffer emotionally and physically - sometimes becoming so depressed over bullying, they take their own lives.
+This documentary shares stories of victims while focusing on programs that are helping put Pennsylvania on the forefront of bullying prevention in schools.

 Bullying: The Cruelty Crisis aired on Mar 28, 2011.

 View more from WQED

 In their first television interview, Harry and Mary Schaab of Greensburg speak about losing both of their children to gun violence.
 Their son Michael was killed in the March 2012 Western Psych shooting, 17 months after their daughter Nancy was shot and killed by her boyfriend.

 Original airdate: Apr 15, 2013

 It's the most viewed non-commercial site with over a million hits a week.
 Every Sunday, people send in their secrets on a creative postcard and have them posted on the called PostSecret.
 What has made the website even more popular are the videos that are posted, videos that are created in Pittsburgh.
 We take you on the road to meet the creator of PostSecret as well as some local people who have made PostSecret so popular.

 Rick Sebak is a Pittsburgh treasure whose award-winning documentaries have entertained and educated local and national viewers for 25 years.
 As he celebrates this anniversary at WQED, we look back at Rick's memorable programs and hear about the stories behind them.
 Rick talks about his inspiration as a filmmaker, while colleagues and fans share their thoughts on Rick's appealing and timeless body of work.

 Original airdate: Nov 26, 2012